Salam Fayyad: Early life and education

 Salam Fayyad was born in Nablus or Deir al-Ghusun in northern West Bank on 12 April 1952 (according to some sources in 1951).
 He graduated from the American University of Beirut in 1975 and received his MBA from St. Edward's University in 1980.
 Fayyad has a PhD in economics, which he received from the University of Texas at Austin, where he was a student of William Barnett and did early research on the American Divisia Monetary Aggregates, which he continued on the staff of the Federal Reserve Bank of St. Louis.

-Career
+Academic and banking career

 Fayyad began his teaching career at Yarmouk University in Jordan.
 He then worked at the International Monetary Fund in Washington from 1987 to 1995 and from 1996 to 2001 as the International Monetary Fund's representative to Palestine based in Jerusalem.

+Political career

 Fayyad served as the regional manager of the Arab Bank in the West Bank and Gaza until he accepted an offer to become Yasser Arafat's Finance Minister in the Palestinian Authority Government of June 2002.
 He held this post until November 2005, when he resigned from the cabinet to run as founder and leader of the new Third Way party in the legislative elections of 2006 alongside Hanan Ashrawi and Yasser Abd Rabbo.
 Fayyad and Ashrawi won their seats with only 2.41% of the popular vote.
 On 17 March 2007, Fayyad was again appointed Finance Minister, this time in the Fatah-Hamas unity government.